-Mrs Donna Steele, Senior Leader (Teaching & Learning) & Head of Year
+Mrs Donna Steele, Senior Leader for Teaching & Learning

 Mrs Steele was educated on the Island, achieving A levels in Theatre Studies, English and History, and then obtained an undergraduate degree in Theatre Studies.
 She went on to study for a Postgraduate Certificate in Education, specialising in Drama and English, before embarking on a highly successful teaching career both on and off the Island.